 Conceived in the 1966 plan for Regional Parks within the Lower Mainland, Belcarra Regional Park ranked among the top few sites when compared to all existing and proposed regional recreation areas.
 Much of the park lies within the boundaries of the Village of Belcarra.
 Today, it is a major attraction for residents and visitors alike, offering a rare combination of ocean shore, inland lake and forested hills.
 Complete with the accessible and attractive public beaches, picnic areas, camp grounds and waterfront parking.
 The shore, wharves and floats at the Belcarra picnic grounds provide a staging area for the increasing number of recreational boaters travelling up the deep-water fjord of Indian Arm.
 Administered by the Metro Vancouver Parks Department, Belcarra Regional Park is one of the largest (twice the size of Stanley Park) and most visited parks (900,000-plus visitors per year) in the Metro Vancouver Park System.

-Belcarra is part of School District 43, with the nearest schools being Anmore Elementary School (located in the Village of Anmore), Moody Middle School (located in the City of Port Moody) and Gleneagle Secondary School (located in the City of Coquitlam), all being within fifteen minutes drive of the Village.
-Local shopping centres include the Heritage Mountain Centre, NewPort Village and Suter Brook Village, all located on Ioco Road in Port Moody, and the large regional shopping facility, Coquitlam Centre, is also within fifteen minutes drive.
+Belcarra is part of School District 43, with the nearest schools being Anmore Elementary School and Heritage Woods Secondary School (both located in the Village of Anmore), Moody Middle School (located in the City of Port Moody) and Gleneagle Secondary School (located in the City of Coquitlam), all being within fifteen minutes drive of the Village.
+Local shopping centres include the Heritage Mountain Shopping Centre, NewPort Village and Suter Brook Village, all located on Ioco Road in Port Moody, and the large regional shopping facility, Coquitlam Centre, is also within fifteen minutes drive.
 Hospital facilities are located at Eagle Ridge Hospital on Guildford Way in Port Moody and includes 24-hour emergency service.

-The Village of Belcarra provides minimal services to its residents such as road maintenance and a garbage drop-off and recycling depot.
-Water and sewer are the responsibility of individual property owners who are required to provide wells and septic tank disposal fields that meet the requirements of the local health authority (Fraser Health Authority of the BC Ministry of Health).
-Bus service is provided by TransLink, electricity is supplied by BC Hydro, telephone is supplied by Telus, and the area is also serviced by cable vision (Shaw) and natural gas (Fortis BC).
+The Village of Belcarra provides basic services to its residents such as municipal water, road maintenance and a waste and recycle depot (WARD).
+Sewage disposal systems are the responsibility of individual property owners who are required to provide either septic tank disposal fields or innovative sewage technology systems that meet the requirements of the local health authority (Fraser Health Authority of the BC Ministry of Health).
+Bus service is provided by TransLink, electricity is supplied by BC Hydro, natural gas service by Fortis BC, and telephone, cable vision and internet services are provided by Telus and Shaw.
 Fire protection is provided by the Sasamat Volunteer Fire Department (SVFD) which is a function jointly shared with neighbouring Village of Anmore.
 Policing is provided by the Coquitlam RCMP Detachment, and Belcarra enjoys 100% participation in neighbourhood Block Watch.

 The goal of Belcarra Council is to maintain a high quality, rural residential environment with as little disturbance as possible to the rich, natural setting which makes this unique area one of the Lower Mainland's most desirable communities.